pllab/cs162-tutorials/docs/2-algebraic-datatypes.md

 ```sbt
 sbt:tutorials> testOnly edu.ucsb.cs.cs162.tuts.calc.*
 ```
+The corresponding tests are in the `src/test/scala/CalcSpec.scala`.
+Read them carefully and try to work from there, as you did with the first tutorial.

-First, take care of `Calculator.simplifyHead`.
+To finish this task, take care of `Calculator.simplifyHead` first.
 This method simplifies certain patterns, where possible.
 The method has the following signature:
 ```scala
 object Calculator {
   def simplifyHead(expr: Expr): Expr = ???